Dynamical localization and slow dynamics in quasiperiodically-driven quantum systems

-While an enormous body of work has been devoted to periodic drives, the exploration of the role of quasiperiodic driving has recently gained traction~\cite{VerdenyPuigMintert+2016+897+907, PhysRevX.7.031034,PhysRevLett.120.070602,PhysRevB.99.220303,PhysRevE.100.052129,PhysRevLett.126.040601,PhysRevB.98.245144,PhysRevB.99.020306,PhysRevX.7.031034,https://doi.org/10.48550/arxiv.2108.04834,https://doi.org/10.48550/arxiv.2111.13558,PhysRevE.65.046236,https://doi.org/10.48550/arxiv.2109.02265,PhysRevB.106.134306}.
-Features like prethermalization~\cite{PhysRevX.10.021032,PhysRevLett.126.040601}, coherence restoration~\cite{PhysRevB.102.014301}, and quasi-time crystals~\cite{PhysRevLett.120.070602} are associated with such drives.
-Furthermore, experiments have realized dynamical phases employing quasiperiodic driving~\cite{Dumitrescu2022}.
+While an enormous body of work has been devoted to periodic drives, the exploration of the role of quasiperiodic driving has recently gained traction~\cite{abal2002dynamical,verdeny2016quasi, nandy2017aperiodically,dumitrescu2018logarithmic,nandy2018steady,giergiel2019discrete,ray2019dynamics,maity2019fibonacci,else2020long,zhao2021random,mori2021rigorous,zhao2022localization,long2022many,martin2022effect,zhao2022suppression,zhao2022anomalous,das2023periodically}.
+Features like prethermalization~\cite{else2020long,zhao2021random,mori2021rigorous}, coherence restoration~\cite{mukherjee2020restoring}, and quasi-time crystals~\cite{dumitrescu2018logarithmic,giergiel2019discrete,zhao2019floquet,zhao2021random} are associated with such drives.
+Furthermore, experiments have realized dynamical phases employing quasiperiodic driving~\cite{dumitrescu2022dynamical}.
 In this Letter, we explore the properties of a system driven by a \emph{quasiperiodic electric field}.
 Specifically, we address the question of whether a quasiperiodic electric-field drive can give rise to dynamical localization, and if it does, what the effect of interactions and disorder on dynamical localization would be.

-We address these questions by considering two discrete forms of quasiperiodic driving: Fibonacci and Thue-Morse~\cite{PhysRevB.98.245144,PhysRevB.99.020306, PhysRevX.7.031034}.
+We address these questions by considering two discrete forms of quasiperiodic driving: Fibonacci and Thue-Morse~\cite{nandy2018steady,maity2019fibonacci,nandy2017aperiodically}.
 For these sequences, we find that in the non-interacting limit, the phenomenon of dynamical localization occurs when the parameters of the drive are tuned appropriately.
-We derive the conditions under which dynamical localization is realized and numerically demonstrate this by studying the dynamics of return probability and entanglement entropy.
-In the presence of disorder, where the undriven system exhibits Anderson localization~\cite{anderson1958absence,PhysRevLett.42.673}, we find that the quasiperiodic drive destroys Anderson localization and leads to a slow relaxation of the return probability together with a \textit{sub-linear} growth of entanglement entropy irrespective of the tuning of drive parameters.
+We derive the conditions under which it is realized and numerically demonstrate this using the dynamics of return probability and entanglement entropy.
+In the presence of disorder, where the undriven system exhibits Anderson localization~\cite{anderson1958absence,abrahams1979scaling}, we find that the quasiperiodic drive destroys it and leads to a slow relaxation of the return probability together with a \textit{sub-linear} growth of entanglement entropy.